MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### Projection

-The projection used to render the map.
+Specifies the projection used to render the map.

 _See also:_ [MapProjection](MapProjection-enumeration.md)